EZ Water: The Hidden Life Force Inside Water & How Sunlight vs Moonlight Change It

 “I read that the smallest unit of any pure substance (element) is an atom.
 But elements like hydrogen and oxygen are also atoms, right?
 Then how is an atom the smallest unit of an element?
 Aren’t they the same?”

 This question haunted me—not because it was silly, but because it was honest.
 I’m 30 years old, a life science student, and yet this basic concept felt slippery.
 I had memorized definitions, passed exams, even taught others.
 But deep down, I hadn’t truly understood.
 Until now.
-I realized that knowing a definition isn’t the same as understanding its essence
+I realized that knowing a definition isn’t the same as understanding its essence.

 What Is an Element?